pfsense/docs/source/highavailability/index.rst

 -----------------------------

-Configuration Synchronization is handled by **XMLRPC Sync** which is a mechanism of pfSense that allows transmitting certain configuration information and commands between nodes.
+Configuration Synchronization is handled by **XMLRPC Sync** which is a mechanism of pfSense software that allows transmitting certain configuration information and commands between nodes.
 Typically the primary node will synchronize its configuration areas to a secondary node.

 Common Requirements
 -------------------